stevenxngo/stevenxngo/README.md

 - 🎓 Studying CS @ Northeastern University (expected Spring 2024)
 - 💻 Seeking full-time software engineering opportunities
 - 📈 Experience as a software engineer co-op and data analyst intern
+- 🎵 Likely at a concert or creating a Spotify playlist
 - 📬 Feel free to reach out!

 <h2>Skills</h2>